dennyzhang/challenges-kubernetes/Scenario-103/README.md

 # Requirements
 <a href="https://www.dennyzhang.com"><img align="right" width="185" height="37" src="https://raw.githubusercontent.com/USDevOps/mywechat-slack-group/master/images/dns_small.png"></a>
 ```
+1. In yaml, define a k8s context.
+Thus we can segreate different k8s envs
-1. Use StatefulSet to create one mysql db instance in yaml
+2. Use StatefulSet to create one mysql db instance in yaml
-2. Add livenessProbe for db server
+3. Add livenessProbe for db server
-3. When db first started, create a dummy table and dummy records
+4. When db first started, create a dummy table and dummy records
-4. When db process has failed, make sure a new one will be started and no data loss
+5. When db process has failed, make sure a new one will be started and no data loss
 ```

 See [kubernetes.yaml](kubernetes.yaml)